2024 Solar Incentives Guide for Bensalem, PA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have heard of.
-You may have heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit equal to a certain percentage of the money you spend on your solar system.
+Federal incentives are the type of incentives that you are most likely to have some knowledge of.
+A federal incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a specific percentage of your solar system's cost.

-In August 2022, the ITC (now referred to as the Clean Energy Credit) was expanded and extended by the passage of the Inflation Reduction Act.
-The Clean Energy Credit runs until 2035.
-Solar installation projects started after January 1, 2022, and completed by the end of 2032 may qualify for a 30% tax credit; this amount will then decrease slightly each year until the current program ends.
-Starting in 2023, it will also be easier to claim credits for energy storage systems under the new laws.
+The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as renaming it to the Clean Energy Credit).
+The Clean Energy Credit lasts until 2035.
+Solar installation projects started after January 1, 2022, and completed by the end of 2032 may qualify for a 30% tax credit.
+The amount will then decrease slightly each year until the end of the current program.
+Beginning in 2023, it will also be easier to claim credits for energy storage systems under the new laws.

 State & Local Solar Incentives

-Some solar incentives may be offered at the local or state level.
-As with federal incentives, these can include rebates, tax credits and more.
-These incentives may be given out by the Pennsylvania government, or by your county or municipality.
-Some are ongoing, while others are available for a limited time.
+Some solar incentives may be provided at the state and local level.
+As with federal incentives, these may include rebates, tax credits and more.
+Incentives might be handled by your county or municipality, or by the state of Pennsylvania.
+Certain incentives may be available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Bensalem